MarcMeszaros/nectar-frontend-challenge/README.md

 - You can use JS/CSS libraries for logic and layout/styling.
 - Include instructions on how to compile/run and/or view your site.
 - Document any caveats about the code
 - Only location with id "1" has mocked data.
-All data is returned in the mock calls, you don't have to worry about pagination.

 ## Extra points:
 - Use a frontend framework (especially ones we use at Nectar: React and AngularJS)